balderdashy/sails-docs/reference/Models.ClassMethods.md

 User.findOne(1).exec(function(err,myRecord){

-	// petName is defined as a 'string'.
+	// petName is defined as a `string`.
 Let's give it an array and see what happens.

 	myRecord.petName = [1,2];